daskeete/convolutions_pooling/README.md

 ![](pool2.png)

-..
-### Convolve the 3x3 filter over the 9x9 matrix and provide the resulting matrix. link to matrices
+### Convolve the 3x3 filter over the 9x9 matrix and provide the resulting matrix